Components

 This performance overhead is why Angular has decided to give the possibility to developers to shift away from zone.js.
 To do that, the community was extensively consulted through RFCs (Request for Comments) and a new class was introduced in Angular 17, the Signal class.
 A signal is a wrapper around a value that notifies interested consumers when that value changes.
 Signals can contain any value, from primitives to complex data structures.
 With signals, zone.js is not necessary anymore for the UI rendering to be reactive to data changes or user interactions.

-In zoneless change detection (experimental in Angular 19 and in developer preview in Angular 20), the paradigm is fundamentally shifting towards a more precise reactive model where components explicitly declare their dependencies through signals, and change detection runs only when these reactive primitives actually change their values.
+In zoneless change detection (experimental in Angular 18/19, in developer preview in Angular 20.0, stable in Angular 20.2 and the default for new apps created in Angular 21), the paradigm is shifting towards a more precise reactive model where components explicitly declare their dependencies through signals, and change detection runs only when these reactive primitives actually change their values.
 This transition eliminates the need for zone.js's global async monitoring, reduces bundle size, improves performance through fine-grained reactivity, and gives developers explicit control over when and how change detection occurs—though it requires a more deliberate approach to state management and may necessitate manual change detection triggering in scenarios where a project is integrating with non-signal-based code or third-party libraries that don't leverage Angular's new reactive primitives.

 From a developer experience perspective, working in a zoneless environment does introduce a learning curve compared to Angular's traditional automatic change detection.
 Developers need to understand: